Skip to Content

 2. Davines Momo Moisturizing Shampoo Conditioner

-• Add moisture without stripping your natural oils
+• Adds moisture without stripping your natural oils

-• Say goodbye to frizz and hello to bouncy, healthy-looking curls
+• Says goodbye to frizz and hello to bouncy, healthy-looking curls

-Best For: Dry, curly hair that needs extra hydration and frizz control.
+Best For: Those with dry, thick, or medium-textured curly hair seeking deep hydration and frizz control.

 Pros